rkhoriander/docs/articles/quickstart/native/android/04-user-profile.md

     .start(this, callback);
 ```

-## Request User Data
+## Request user data

 To get the user's information:

-1. Use the user's access token to call the `userInfo` method in the `AuthenticationAPIClient` client instance.
+1. Use the user's Access Token to call the `userInfo` method in the `AuthenticationAPIClient` client instance.
 The profile obtained this way is OIDC-conformant.
 Depending on the [scopes](/scopes/current) you requested when logging in, the profile contains different information.
 The result will never contain fields outside the OIDC specification.
-2. Get the user's full profile using the [Management API](/api/management/v2#!/Users).
+1. Get the user's full profile using the [Management API](/api/management/v2#!/Users).
 This step is explained next:

-Create an instance of the Users API client using the id token that you saved in the log in step.
+Create an instance of the Users API client using the ID Token that you saved in the log in step.
 In the snippet bellow we obtain it from the extras that the LoginActivity class has passed when starting this activity.
 The API client is used to request the user's profile data.

 ```java
 // app/src/main/java/com/auth0/samples/activities/MainActivity.java